Some pistol modifications have downsides that far outweigh the ergonomic gain. Read on and find out which aftermarket

 Pistol Modifications | Mods You Can Do Without

-Some modifications can make your pistols more useful and enjoyable to shoot, but some can mess up your gun and make it unsafe to use.
+Some modifications can make your pistols more useful and enjoyable to shoot, but carrying a modified handgun can be unsafe to use.
 Learn about the five pistol modifications to avoid to keep your gun in good shape.

-The pistol’s trigger and ergonomics are keys to a shooter’s accuracy.
-Some might say using a light and crisp trigger can bring out the best in a user’s ability to shoot, but the truth is, there are serious consequences that come with this modification.
+The pistol's trigger and ergonomics are keys to a shooter's accuracy.
+Some might say using light and crisp trigger can bring out the best in a user's ability to shoot, but the truth is, there are serious consequences that come with this modification.

 Reducing the pull weight can make your handgun more unreliable or more dangerous especially if you'll use it for self-defense.
 If it is lighter than the factory standard, then there is a good chance of accidentally double tapping the trigger that may result in shooting an unintended target.

 However, if you’re bent on using a light trigger pull weight, may I recommend a couple of handguns you might fancy.
 Try the Glock 19 Gen 3 or Sig Sauer Legion, both come with a great trigger and will no longer need any pistol modification.

 Glock is a particular favorite, and Glock 19 accessories are readily available.

 More often than not, a slip-on grip goes up and over the magazine catch.
 And when you want to release the magazine catch, it won’t push and release the magazine since it can’t seat properly.